How to financially prepare for a baby: 7 tips

 • Consider updating your beneficiaries.
 You can name both primary and secondary beneficiaries to help prevent gaps in the beneficiary designation process and avoid probate court.
 You may want to discuss establishing a trust to provide control over how your assets are distributed.

 With a growing family, your goals and priorities can change quickly.
-Our unique approach to financial planning for new families is built to be flexible, evolving with your life.
+Our unique approach to how to financially prepare for your new bundle of joy is built to be flexible, evolving with your expanding life.
 Your Ameriprise financial advisor will meet with you regularly to help you stay on track as you plan for your future.

-An Ameriprise financial advisor can help you stay on track as you plan for your future.
+An Ameriprise financial advisor will help you stay on track as you plan for your future.

 Or, request an appointment online to speak with an advisor.